-Who works with Linux or BSD, it becomes apparent pretty quickly that knowing the shell better can improve one's productivity in a great way.
-The Advanced bash Scripting is a good introduction to command line programming with the most popular shell on UNIX.
+When working with Linux or BSD, it becomes apparent pretty quickly that knowing the shell better can improve one's productivity in a great way.
+The Advanced bash Scripting page is a good introduction to command line programming with the most popular shell on UNIX.
 Heiner Steven's shelldorado.com is a good source for shell tips.

 I like smart algorithms like the ones described on Bit Twiddling Hacks or on the site of the excellent book Hacker's Delight.

 A very good English-German online dictionary is LEO.
 Another good dictionary/translator is Google translate.

 Some American universities used to publish online learning material, but unfortunately those pages are no longer available to the public.
-Fortunately other websites Russian Lessons and Russian for Free fill this gap quite nicely.
+Fortunately other websites Russian Lessons, Russian for Free and Russian with Max fill this gap quite nicely.
 A fun way to learn a foreign language is with Duolingo.
 The Reverso Russian-English Dictionary is a good online English-Russian dictionary.
 The horrors of Russian Grammar can be seen e.g. on Alphadictionary.

 DocBook is an older but still very valid system to write technical documentation in.
 A DocBook document is made of one or more XML file(s) which get processed by an XSLT processor to generate HTML, PDF and a bunch of other formats.
 The language itself is described in the two online books DocBook: The Definitive Guide and DocBook XSL: The Complete Guide.
 The DocBook Frequently Asked Questions are a good source of information that don't get answered in the above books.